iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

 2. What did you think about the quality of teaching and level of assistance?

-    Woww.
     Azubi Africa's quality of teaching is really exceptional.
 I love it.

 3. What did you like most about the program?

-    I like the demo sessions and assignments the most.
+    I like the Team Demo sessions and Individual Programming Projects the most.

 4. Are the lectures engaging and interesting?